← Back

 reflection

-The real story has more texture: failed prototypes, scope debates, the moment we almost shipped something that would have tanked trust.
-If you're building AI products and navigating similar trade-offs, I'd love to compare notes.
-If you're hiring and want to see how I think through ambiguous problems, let's talk.
+This case study is the highlight reel.
+The real story has more texture: failed prototypes, scope debates, and the moment we almost shipped something that would have tanked trust.
+If you want the full picture, let's chat.